 The Bottom Line on Scheduling Runs Before and After Lifting

-Strength Training for a Half Marathon workout types is different for everyone, the general rule of thumb, according to Doma, is this: The higher your resistance training volume (more reps and sets), the more recovery Should I Run Before or After Lifting higher-intensity runs.
-A 30-Day Squat Challenge for Runners lower-intensity runs the day after resistance training.
+While the optimal amount of time to spread out workout types is different for everyone, the general rule of thumb, according to Doma, is this: The higher your resistance training volume (more reps and sets), the more recovery is needed before higher-intensity runs.
+However, skipping that lower-intensity runs the day after resistance training.
 Pairing high-intensity strength and high-intensity runs on back-to-back days is what you want to avoid.
+(This helps ensure you get in true rest days and have true easy days!)

-“Overall, it is important for endurance athletes of all levels to monitor how their body recovers following a is needed before, sessions due to the stress that resistance training places on your musclesknown as type of running session is most affected during resistance training-induced stress,” he said.
+“Overall, it is important for endurance athletes of all levels to monitor how their body recovers following a resistance training session, and figure out what type of running session is most affected during resistance training-induced stress,” he said.

-Of course, the best runners don’t neglect their upper body in the weight room, either: Here’s how to balance the rest of your combine weightlifting and running, too.
+Of course, the best runners don’t neglect their upper body in the weight room, either: Here’s how to balance the rest of your strength-training with your running, too.

 Headshot of Danielle Zickl